BLOG

 An employee is anyone who provides services for an organisation under an implied or written Contract of Employment, is paid a set wage or salary, and has their work controlled by the employer.

 A worker is anyone who, like an employee, is contracted to provide services and agrees to undertake the work personally; however, unlike an employee, has very little obligation to receive or do work.
-An example would be somebody employed on a zero-hours contract, who works on an ‘as and when’ basis but is obligated to carry out the work they’ve agreed to.
+An example would be somebody employed on a zero-hour contract, who works on an ‘as and when’ basis but is obligated to carry out the work they’ve agreed to.

 Only employees are entitled to the full suite of statutory employment rights.
-While workers are entitled to some statutory rights – such as those in respect of national minimum wage, holiday pay and protection from discrimination – they cannot claim for unfair dismissal and are not entitled to redundancy pay.
+While workers are entitled to some statutory rights – such as those in respect of National Minimum Wage, holiday pay and protection from discrimination – they cannot claim for unfair dismissal and are not entitled to redundancy pay.

 A self-employed person is anyone who works for themselves, rather than for an employer, and invoices for their services.
 They are responsible for how and when they work, can work with multiple clients on different terms, and can subcontract someone else to undertake the work for them if appropriate.